 Liv Torres is a 3L at the University of Michigan Law School.
-She spent her 1L summer interning for Judge Nicholas Ranjan in the Western District of Pennsylvania and will be spending her 2L summer with Goulston & Storrs in Washington, D.C.
+She spent her 1L summer interning for Judge Nicholas Ranjan in the Western District of Pennsylvania and spent her 2L summer with Goulston & Storrs in Washington, D.C.
+She will be returning to Goulston & Storrs after graduation.
 Liv has two obsessions: her rescue kittens (Ruth Bader Ginspurr & Sonia Sotomeow) and the Epic of Gilgameš.

 Liv is MJLS’s Student Scholarship Chair.